ascott1/ethical-web-dev/web-apps-that-work-everywhere/05-offline.md

 - A misconfigured proxy
 - Being nearby a previously accessed wifi network

 Creating offline experiences for our users can simply provide us the ability to brand and give better error messaging to our users on a poor connection, provide limited functionality of our sites to offline users, or even create seamless offline experiences.
-As a bonus, offline web applications work blazingly fast, providing a benefit to users on quick connections.
+As a bonus, offline web applications work blazingly fast, providing a benefit to users on all types of connections.
 In this chapter, we’ll look at two technologies that make offline experiences possible, Service Workers and in-browser databases.

 ## Service Workers

 [Service Workers](https://www.w3.org/TR/service-workers/) are a script that runs separately from the page, which provide us with a way to make our sites to work offline, run faster, and add capabilities for background features.
 With the limits of connectivity, Service Workers provide us with a means to build offline-first capable applications, which will load content for our users, after an initial site visit, regardless of network conditions.
 Best of all, Service Workers are truly a progressive enhancement, layering on an additional feature to supporting browsers without changing the functionality of our site for users of non-supporting browsers.

+Service Workers present us with many possibilities for how we handle user connectivity.
+For our purposes, let’s build a simple static site example that will cache all of our site’s static assets.
+If you are interested in following along, you can download a Service Worker free version of this example at [https://github.com/ascott1/sw-demo/archive/no-sw.zip](https://github.com/ascott1/sw-demo/archive/no-sw.zip).

 <aside>
 NOTE: